snowie2000/livetv/README.md

 Precompiled images are available as `flyingsnow2000/livetv:latest` and `flyingsnow2000/livetv:version_number`.
 Only linux/amd64 is currently available.
 Images for other platforms require a custom image build.

-Python 3.13, yt-dlp latest and bgutil-ytdlp-pot-provider is included in the image.
+`Python 3.13`, `yt-dlp latest` and `bgutil-ytdlp-pot-provider` are included in the image and can be used in the yt-dlp extractorargs directly.

 ### How to start